ibm-cloud-architecture/terraform-openshift4-aws/README.md

 1. The deployment assumes that you run the terraform deployment from a Linux based environment.
 This can be performed on an AWS-linux EC2 instance.
 The deployment machine has the following requirements:

     - git cli
-    - terraform 0.12 or later
+    - terraform 0.15 or later
     - wget command
+    - jq command

 2. Deploy the OpenShift 4 cluster using the following modules in the folders: